Surgical Ventricular Restoration

 ADDITIONAL INFORMATION

-To date, studies addressing SVR have failed to demonstrate a positive impact on net health outcomes.
+To date, there is a lack of high quality, large, randomized controlled studies addressing SVR that demonstrate a positive impact on net health outcomes.
 The 2012 STICH trial, a pivotal randomized clinical trial, did not find any improvements in clinical outcomes or quality-of-life measures for individuals undergoing SVR in addition to standard CABG surgery.

 SOURCES